Police likely to seek extension of Poonawala's custody as key evidence not found, want polygraph test | Law-Order

 ''The police came today.
 They had a picture of the jaw which they recovered during the investigation.
 I asked them to get an X-ray from the Mumbai-based doctor who treated the woman, for a root canal treatment or so.
 Without an X-ray, it is very difficult to identify,'' he told PTI.

-On Sunday, police had deployed teams to pump out water from a pond in Maidan Giri looking for the body parts of Walkar.
+On Sunday, police had deployed teams to pump out water from a pond in Maidangarhi looking for the body parts of Walkar.
 But the exercise had to be stopped on Monday.

 Sources said problems were faced in emptying the pond because of sewer water from surrounding areas flowing into it.
 Over one lakh litres of water was pumped out on Sunday but the level of the pond returned to the previous level due to sewer water flowing into it.